We only talk about the burdens or reasons why people don’t want to marry a pastor—often and sadly categorized as an immediate red flag.

 But for me, this is what it looks like.

-Just an ordinary day, filled with ordinary conversation, met with counsel—on demand.
+It was just an ordinary day, filled with ordinary conversation, met with counsel—on demand (in fact, I wasn’t even looking for it—I just got it).

 We live in a world where everything is instant and quickly accessible—literally just a few clicks away.
 And in a quiet, unexpected way, this is one of the instant perks I get to experience.